02 - A Minimal Rust Kernel

 feature

 of cargo comes in.
-It allows to recompile core
+It allows to recompile core and other standard library

 crates on demand, instead of using the precompiled versions shipped with the